hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 \boldsymbol{y}^\star=f_{W^\star}(\boldsymbol{x}^\star)\approx p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W^\star)
 $$

 In Bayesian inference, we are not using the best weights, instead we are using _all possible_ weights.
 This means we don't need to keep them around any longer, having extracted all the information we could, so we end up with just $p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star)$.
 How can we obtain this?
 We can start by adding everything else we are given, apart from the new input, namely the rest of the data and our neural network, i.e. the weights.
 Now we have $p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W,\mathcal{D})$.
 But the predicted class of the new image doesn't depend on the data we've received so far, so we can split the expression into $p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W)\cdot p(W\vert\mathcal{D})$.
 The first term is our neural network: Given an image and a set of weights, it can predict class probabilities.
-The second term is the posterior: Given the data, it tells us the likelihood of all possible weights we might choose.
+The second term is the posterior: Telling us how well our chosen model parameters (the weights) can explain the evidence we have seen (the data).
 If we want to get rid of the influence of the weights, which, after all, are just an arbitrary choice we've made to model the problem, we can integrate them out:

 $$
 p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star)=\int p(\boldsymbol{y}^\star\vert\boldsymbol{x}^\star,W)p(W\vert\mathcal{D})\mathrm{d}W